KellyBlack/UGA-Math---GRSC/README.md

-# GRSC-2018
+# GRSC 7770
-I'm teaching GRSC 7770 in Fall 2018.
-This is my repository.
+Supporting materials and course details for GRSC-7770 sponsored by the Department of Mathematics, University of Georgia.